krikamol/krikamol.github.io/publication.md

 If you have questions regarding any of these publications, please do not hesitate to <a href="mailto:{{site.email}}">contact me</a>.

+My bibliographic information is also available on DBLP.

 {% assign authors = site.data.authors %}
 {% assign venues = site.data.venues %}
 {% assign papers_by_year = site.publications | group_by:'year' %}